numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 pointer inside this structure.

-A downside of this is that compilers cannot warn about function pointer incompatibilities, there is currently no proposed solution to this.
+A downside of this is that compilers cannot warn about function pointer incompatibilities.
+There is currently no proposed solution to this.

 Issues